AdamMc331/Not-KotDog/2017-05-25-not-kot-dog.md

 }
 ```

 Inside the `onCreate()` method we create our ClarifaiManager instance using our API credentials, and then using the `authorizeMember()` method we get the call and implement a [Callback](https://square.github.io/retrofit/2.x/retrofit/retrofit2/Callback.html) using an anonymous class that will handle the success or failure response.
 If it is a failure, we simply log the error.
 If we are successful, we convert the AuthToken response to a string using Moshi and store it in SharedPreferences, so it can be read by the interceptor we've already created.
+We also make use of the [lazy](https://kotlinlang.org/docs/reference/delegated-properties.html#lazy) delegated property which doesn't assign the value until we first access the manager.
+This way, we can ensure that it's non-nullable, without using the context until we know it's been created.

 ## Break Point